-Our consolidated financial statements are presented in Russian rubles, which is also the parent company's functional currency.
+Our consolidated financial statements are presented in Russian rubles to comply with the Federal Law No. 208-FZ.
+Russian rubles are also the parent company's functional currency.

 For each entity, we determine the functional currency and items included in the financial statements of each entity are measured using that functional currency.
-The functional currencies for our main Russian, European, Ukrainian and Kazakh subsidiaries are the Russian ruble, euro, the Ukrainian hryvnia and the Kazakh tenge, respectively.
+The functional currencies for our main Russian and European subsidiaries are the Russian ruble and euro, respectively.
 The U.S. dollar is the functional currency of our other main international operations.
 We use the direct method of consolidation and on disposal of a foreign operation, the gain or loss that is reclassified to profit or loss reflects the amount that arises from using this method.